Robert P. Davis

-It is not only rare for a building of this type and vintage to be named for a woman, but also to have real architectural distinction.
-From the beginning it was a whole-town effort with the land and much of the material donated by the non-Jewish community, which the congregation repaid in time by permitting many other groups to use it.
+It is not only rare for a building of this type and vintage to be named for a woman but also to have a real architectural distinction.
+From the beginning, it was a whole-town effort with the land and much of the material donated by the non-Jewish community, which the congregation repaid in time by permitting many other groups to use it.
 It remains today in the hands of the Jewish community of Bryan-College Station but is currently used as a church.

 The Greek-revival style and details effectively emphasize the original Reform congregation’s idea of “temple” as a theological and aesthetic concept.
 It had almost nothing in common with the Eastern-European “shule” or its small-town American counterparts.
 The grace and subtlety of its execution suggest the hand of an architecturally-trained designer.

 The interior plan consists of a foyer with flanking wc and service rooms, the main sanctuary, and meeting room in the rear.
 Despite its small size (60′ x 25′ overall) the floor is raked, effectively (and conceptually) separating the congregation from the activity on the pulpit as it would be in a theater.
 Contrast this style of worship with the Orthodox Shule in Brenham

 with its central bimah where the congregants would have actively participated in and led the services.

 The Gelber’s lived (and one still lives) across the street and have taken care of the building for years.
 The proximity of the railroad and the frequency of its passage excited the children and drove everyone else crazy with its whistle and its rumble.

 The building is not long for this world: its wood trim visibily decayed, masonry cracked, and many stained and plain glass windows broken.
 National Historic Registry only ensures a peaceful demise.